All About Federal Student Loans

 A deferment is a period of time during which the repayment of principal, and/or interest, of your federal student loan may be postponed temporarily.
 Some common deferments are in-school deferments, Military Service Deferment, Post active duty deferment or economic hardship.
 Contact the FInancial Aid Office or your loan servicer directly to defer your loan.

-If you can't make your scheduled loan payments, but don't qualify for a deferment, your lender may be able to give you a forebearance.
-A forebearance allows you to temporarily stop making payments on your loan, temporarily make smaller payments, or extend the time for making payments.
-Some common reasons for getting a forebearance are illness, financial hardship or serving in a medical or dental internship or residency.
+If you can't make your scheduled loan payments, but don't qualify for a deferment, your lender may be able to give you a forbearance.
+A forbearance allows you to temporarily stop making payments on your loan, temporarily make smaller payments, or extend the time for making payments.
+Some common reasons for getting a forbearance are illness, financial hardship or serving in a medical or dental internship or residency.

 Upon receipt of a loan, you can accept or reject these loans in whole or in part.
 Always accept subsidized loans first.
 The federal government withholds a small percentage of the loan award as an origination fee to defray the costs of administering the loan programs.
 This means that the amount of your loan applied to your student account will be slightly less than what you borrowed.